nhcarrigan/weLoveHacktoberfest/README.md

 ### Reasons we love [Raven @ Digital Ocean](https://github.com/AmNotADev)

+- Made a fantastic Discord banner
+- Raven is always very friendly!
+- They are also known as SandyLightSeaGreenJellyfish

 ### Hacktoberfest 2020

 _This repository is (potentially) eligible for Hacktoberfest 2020 - BUT you should totally contribute anyway because Matt deserves the love!_